educational-technology-collective/etc_simple_jupyterhub_deployment/README.md

 ```bash
 sudo /opt/conda/condabin/conda install -n jupyterhub_default the-name-of-the-package
 ```
 This environment will serve as a default environment available to all users of JupyterLab.
 Instructions for creating user specified environments will be provided in a following section.

-## Make the jupyterhub_default Environment and its Kernel Available to JupyterLab
+### Make the jupyterhub_default environment and its kernel available to JupyterLab.

-The kernels that are provided on the Launcher Panel and that can be selected in JupyterLab are defined in [Kernel spec *directories*](https://jupyter-client.readthedocs.io/en/latest/kernels.html#kernelspecs).
-For this configuration the following kernel spec directories will be searched when JupyterLab starts:
+The kernels that are provided on the JupyterLab Launcher Panel and that can be selected in JupyterLab are defined in [Kernel spec *directories*](https://jupyter-client.readthedocs.io/en/latest/kernels.html#kernelspecs).
+For this deployment the following kernel spec directories will be searched when JupyterLab starts:

 |Priority|Type|Locations|
 |---|---|---|